redpesk-core/afb-app-manager/docs/archives/0-introduction.md

 A chain of trust in the creation of certificates allows a hierarchical structuring of permissions.

-It also adds the description of dependency to other service because redpesk programming model emphasis micro-services architecture design.
+It also adds the description of dependency to other service because AGL programming model emphasis micro-services architecture design.

 As today this model allows the distribution of HTML, QML and binary applications